yxuhan/AdaMPI/doc/AdaMPI.md

 ### 3D Photo Generation
 The input to our AdaMPI is a single in-the-wild image with its monocular depth estimation.
 You can use the [DPT](https://github.com/isl-org/DPT) model to obtain the estimated depth map.
+(If `--disp_path` is not given, the script runs "dpt-hybrid-midas" to estimate the depth map by default.
+You might see the depth map at `debug/midas_depth.png`)
 We provide somne example inputs in `./images`, you can use the image and depth here to test our model.
 Here is an example to run the code: